Jenesius/vue-modal/docs/guide/guide-methods.md

 ## Prompt Modal
 Sometimes there is a request in a modal window that will return some data.
 It could be a modal window for a one-time request that will return the value of the input.
-The *prompt-modal* method is a synonym for pushModal, but increases the eavesdropping detection even further. for **Modal.EVENT_PROMPT** upon execution of which the modal window will be closed and the data will be transferred with the event will be the execution of *promptModal*:
+The *prompt-modal* method is a synonym for pushModal, but increases the eavesdropping detection even further for **Modal.EVENT_PROMPT** upon execution of which the modal window will be closed and the data will be transferred with the event will be the execution of *promptModal*:
 ```ts
 import {promptModal} from "jenesius-vue-modal"
 const code = await promptModal(ModalCode);
 ```
-Файл *ModalCode.vue*
+File *ModalCode.vue*

 ```vue
 <template>
   <button @click="handleClick">Click</button>
 </template>